-Do you regularly climax long before your partner does?
-Do you wish you could last long enough to fully satisfy and give them heart-pounding orgasms?
+Do you regularly climax before your partner does?
+Do you wish you could last long enough to share the pleasure of having an orgasm during sex?

 1. Choose your positions wisely

 Positions which make your stomach, thighs and groin muscles tense have a particular way of making guys ejaculate sooner.